Against Racism, for Social Justice

 About the service

-IRR News, our online news service on race and refugee issues in the UK and Europe, is produced collectively by staff and volunteers.
-To contact IRR News please email email@example.com and mark your subject IRR News.
+IRR News, our online news service on anti-racism and social justice issues in the UK and Europe, is produced collectively by staff and volunteers.
+To contact IRR News please email firstname.lastname@example.org and mark your subject IRR News.

 Dec 6 2018